Loading...

 For LinkedIn, it supports:

-• Chrome sourcing extension → pull candidate profiles from LinkedIn directly into the CRM.
-Recruit CRM+1
+• Chrome sourcing extension: pull candidate profiles from LinkedIn directly into the CRM.

-• Messaging integration so you can see LinkedIn messages / conversations from candidates in the CRM.
-Recruit CRM+1
+• Messaging integration so you can see LinkedIn conversations with candidates inside the CRM.

-• Workflow automation for outreach follow-ups, nurturing, etc. Recruit CRM+1
+• Workflow automation for outreach follow-ups and nurturing.

 Pros:

-• Very recruiting-centric: handling interviews, candidate feedback, pipelines as well as CRM for client / agency side.
+• Very recruiting-centric: handles interviews, candidate feedback, pipelines, and CRM for client/agency side.

 • Strong LinkedIn integration tools (sourcing + messaging) reduce context switching.

-• Good analytics & automation so recruiters don’t miss candidate follow-ups.
+• Good analytics & automation so recruiters don’t miss follow-ups.

 Cons:

-• Some advanced features (e.g. some AI tools, resume builders, SMS or scorecards) are locked behind higher plans.
-Manatal+1
+• Some advanced features (e.g., resume builders, SMS, or scorecards) are locked behind higher plans.

-• Pricing is higher than more basic recruiting CRMs; may be overkill if you're hiring only occasionally.
+• Pricing is higher than basic recruiting CRMs, may be overkill for occasional hiring.

-• Depending on plan, limitations in free job board access or customizations.
+• Depending on plan, free job board access and customizations may be limited.

 Best For:

-Recruitment agencies or in-house teams that recruit frequently, need to manage large candidate volumes, want heavier LinkedIn usage (sourcing & messaging), and care about detailed pipelines & analytics.
-If you switch tools often, or want something lean and cheap, other tools may suffice.
+Recruitment agencies or in-house teams that recruit frequently, need to manage large candidate volumes, want heavier LinkedIn usage (sourcing + messaging), and care about detailed pipelines & analytics.

 LeadLoft